jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Add an option to enter interactive debug mode when an error occurs and on each log::print call.
 - Add a function to display a table, use it for benchmark.
 - Add a function to display a text using figlet fonts.
+- Modify self install: at the moment we count on the fact that some functions will still exist in valet after an update.
+The simplest is to redownload the self install script and run it again.

 [valet-issues]: https://github.com/jcaillon/valet/issues